poseidon/matchbox/docs/bootcfg.md

     ./scripts/get-coreos beta 877.1.0

 To reference these local images, change the `kernel` and `initrd` in a boot config file.
 For example, change `http://stable.release.core-os.net/amd64-usr/current/coreos_production_pxe.vmlinuz` to `/images/coreos/835.9.0/coreos_production_pxe.vmlinuz`.

+## Virtual and Physical Machine Guides

+Next, setup a virtual machine network within libvirt or a baremetal machine network.
+Follow the [libvirt guide](virtual-hardware.md) or [baremetal guide](physical-hardware.md).